rachitnigam/Hula-hoop/README.md

 ### Probe packets

+## Experience with P4

+- The semantics of what variables are shared between the controls is not always clear from the program.
+For example, if I define an array in the ingress control, will it carry state across different invocations of the ingress?
+What makes registers unique to allow them to carry the state across invocations?
+This is what Andy Fingerhut from the p4 slack had to say:

+      P4_16 header stack syntax looks like an array, and in many ways is, but only for arrays of values of some header type, and they do not preserve their value after finishing processing one packet.
+Like other header types, their value disappears after a packet is finished processing

 ## Code sources

 - Built upon the skeleton code from homework03 for CS6114 fall 18, by Nate Foster, Cornell University.